dinh-van-tran/VTI/README.md

 </details>

-- In `Build Triggers` section, select checkbox `GitHub hook trigger for GITScm polling`.
+- In `Build Triggers` section, select checkbox `GitHub hook trigger for GITScm polling` for later step `Adding Build Trigger`.
 - Scroll to the end of page, in the `Pipeline` section, from `Definition` dropdown, choose `Pipeline script from SCM`.
   + Select `SCM` value `Git`.
   + Fill `Repository URL` the same value as `General` section.